Allright (automobile)

 The Allright (known in Germany as the Allreit and outside of Germany as the Vindec-Special) was a German automobile manufactured from 1908 to 1913 at the Cologne-Lindenthal factory that produced Allright, Tiger, Roland, and Vindec-Special bicycles and motorcycles.

 The first Allright-Mobil of 1908 was offered with an air-cooled 5 hp v-twin engine and four wire wheels.
 It weighed 200 kg and could reach 35 km/h.

 From 1910 an improved model was offered, available as two-seater Runabout or delivery truck.
-Its 960cc v-twin engine delivered 7 hp at 1300 rpm.
+Its 960 cc v-twin engine delivered 7 hp at 1300 rpm.
 A rear-wheel-drive vehicle, its axle was driven via a conical leather clutch, a three-speed transmission, and chains.
 The vehicle weighed 500 kg and could attain a speed of 55 km/h.
 It was sold for 3,000 German gold marks.

 Vindec-Special

 In 1906 the Motor Cycling Club's gold medal was awarded to those who could complete the 391-mile journey from London to Edinburgh in under 24 hours.
 The fastest finisher was Tom Woodman (22h 38m) riding a 5-horsepower Vindec-Special motor-bicycle.
 W. H. 'Billy' Wells in second was also riding a Vindec-Special.

 Vindec-Specials were also placed in the 1907 Isle of Man TT Twin Cylinder race, Billy Wells coming second and Arnold Dent fourth.